data-science-extensions/data-science-extensions/docs/guides/querying-data/index-reformatted.md

 ### Pandas

-This is done using the [`.shift()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.shift.html) method, which shifts the values in a column by a specified number of periods.
-Note that the [`.shift()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.shift.html) method simply shifts the values in the column, so we can use it to create lag and lead columns.
-This function itself does not need to be ordered because it assumes that the DataFrame is already ordered; if you want it to be ordered, you can use the [`.sort_values()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.sort_values.html) method before applying [`.shift()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.shift.html).
+In Pandas, we can calculate the lag and lead values for the sales amount by using the [`.shift()`][pandas-shift] method.
+This method shifts the values in a column by a specified number of periods, allowing us to create lag and lead columns.

+Note that the [`.shift()`][pandas-shift] method simply shifts the values in the column by a number of rows up or down, so we can use it to create lag and lead columns.
+This function itself does not need to be ordered because it assumes that the DataFrame is already ordered.
+However, if you want it to be ordered, you can use the [`.sort_values()`][pandas-sort_values] method before applying [`.shift()`][pandas-shift].

 ```python {.pandas linenums="1" title="Calculate lag and lead"}
 daily_sales_pd["previous_day_sales"] = daily_sales_pd["total_sales"].shift(1)